-The following sections describe the hardware resource allocation for the LS1043ARDB or LS1046ARDB board.
+The following sections describe the hardware resource allocation for the LS1043ARDB or LS1046ARDB boards for implementing the supported features.

 4.4.2.1 Linux DTS

 Remove cpu1, cpu2, cpu3 nodes on DTS, and remove all the devices that bare metal has used.